gchure/phd/docs/src/chapter_02/section_03_introduction.md

 the binding probability of a repressor regulates gene expression of a fluorescent reporter.

-In total, the work presented here demonstrates that one extremely compact set of parameters can be applied self-consistently and predictively to different regulatory situations including simple repression on the chromosome, cases in which decoy binding sites for repressor are put on plasmids, cases in which
+&nbsp;&nbsp;&nbsp;&nbsp;In total, the work presented here demonstrates that one extremely compact set of parameters can be applied self-consistently and predictively to different regulatory situations including simple repression on the chromosome, cases in which decoy binding sites for repressor are put on plasmids, cases in which